NukolLodda/Flopcraft/README.md

 convert it to an ogg file using this link - https://convertio.co/

-If you download the file itself as a .jar, the file extension is easy to renamed as .zip in order to allow you to add the music disc files.
+If you download the file itself as a .jar, the file extension is easy to be renamed as .zip in order to allow you to add the music disc files.
 (After adding the music disc files, you MUST rename the .zip back to a .jar file or Minecraft's not gonna load the mod) The following directory is where the music disc sound files should end up: